 As a design researcher, with a technological background and HCI formation, I’ve developed an interest in understanding how information technologies are used, adopted and appropriated by people in their daily lives.
 I’ve adopted a pragmatic viewpoint, to be able to describe and explain a phenomena from the context that is situated in.
 Therefore, I bring prototypes to people’s direct contexts as research tools to explore, assess, and communicate the various forms of use, and processes of adoption and appropriation they experience with it.
 This built the basis of my research’s focus on developing contextual methodologies with an active involvement of users.

-By adopting a user-centric innovative approach from the field of Living Lab methodologies, I investigate how data practices can be appropriated by people in their daily life as relevant and meaningful activities.
+In my research I adopt a user-centric innovative approach from the field of Living Lab methodologies, to investigate how data practices can be appropriated by people in their daily life as relevant and meaningful activities.
 By means of data-enabled tools I let people explore how to report on the what, when, how and why of their actions.
-I consider this a relevant strategy to design for technologies that will embrace people’s ability to self-manage their daily activities and therefore being able to influence the impact that their actions have on sustainability and well-being.
+I consider this a relevant strategy a) to generate contextual knowledge for design and experts in the domain field I apply my tools, and b) to design for technologies that will embrace people’s ability to self-manage their daily activities and therefore being able to influence the impact that their actions have on sustainability and well-being.

 My main outcomes so far on this endeavour are: